 Studio photographers will appreciate that the Canon 7D II (unlike the 4000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Canon 4000D and the Canon 7D II?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 4000D: